tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 tutorials](https://www.tensorflow.org/tutorials/)
 are a good place to start.

-The input to a Fold Blocks model is a mini-batch of python objects.
+The input to a Fold model is a mini-batch of Python objects.
 These objects may be produced by deserializing a protocol buffer, JSON, XML, or a custom parser of some kind.
 The input objects are assumed to be tree-structured.
 The output of a Fold model is a set of TensorFlow tensors,